 Spend most of your time studying configuration and troubleshooting at the command line interface.

-There’s no hard and fast rule on this, but a good rule of thumb is make sure AT LEAST 50% of your time is spent in IOS.
+There’s no hard and fast rule on this, but a good rule of thumb is this: make sure you spend AT LEAST 50% of your time in IOS.
 Both the ROUTE and SWITCH exams have some simulations, but the TSHOOT exam has a LOT.
 If you’re not proficient with the command line interface, you won’t pass.
 Again, this weeds out the dumpers, and it raises the difficulty level of attaining the cert.

 Write down all your questions in one place and periodically revisit them.